Deploy Portainer behind Traefik Proxy

 portainer_data:

-In the volume and command section of the Traefik Proxy container
+In the volumes and command section of the Traefik Proxy container:

 - "./acme.json:/acme.json"